glic3rinu/passlib/docs/lib/passlib.hash.postgres_md5.rst

 .. currentmodule:: passlib.hash

-This class implements the md5-based hash algorithm used by PostgreSQL to store it's user account passwords.
+This class implements the md5-based hash algorithm used by PostgreSQL to store its user account passwords.
 This scheme was introduced in PostgreSQL 7.2;
-prior to this PostgreSQL stored it's password in plain text.
+prior to this PostgreSQL stored its password in plain text.
 Users will most likely find the frontend provided by :mod:`passlib.apps` to be more useful than accessing this class directly.
 That aside, this class can be used directly as follows::